>

 Biographical Sketch

 Throughout this time, Martin Luther King Jr. experienced countless racial injustices.
 He and members of his community were treated as second-class citizens, restricted by the segregation system of the South.
-He witnessed Ku Klux Klan attacks and mob lynchings, fueling his desire to help his people.
-Ministry, he believed, was the best way to make a difference while upholding his religious ideals of peace, love, and respect.
-At Crozer Theological Seminary, Martin Luther King Jr. reviewed teachings of great thinkers like David Thoreau and Gandhi, who promoted a non-violent approach to activism.
-This philosophy became the pillar of his life’s work.
+He witnessed Ku Klux Klan attacks and mob lynchings, which fueled his desire to help his people.
+He believed that ministry was the best way to make a difference while upholding his religious ideals of peace, love, and respect.
+At Crozer Theological Seminary, Martin Luther King Jr. studied the teachings of great thinkers like Henry David Thoreau and Gandhi, who promoted a non-violent approach to activism.
+This philosophy became the cornerstone of his life’s work.
 His commitment to nonviolent activism and advocacy for racial equality left an indelible mark on the nation.
 King's leadership in the 1955 Montgomery Bus Boycott and his iconic "I Have a Dream" speech during the 1963 March on Washington for Jobs and Freedom showcased his pivotal role in the fight against racial discrimination.
 In 1964, he received the Nobel Peace Prize for his unwavering dedication to civil rights through nonviolent means, addressing issues beyond race, such as economic inequality and opposition to the Vietnam War.

 Tragically, King's life was cut short on April 4, 1968, when he was assassinated at the Lorraine Motel in Memphis, Tennessee.
 His death sparked debates on the future of the civil rights movement and led to an outpouring of grief nationwide.
 The aftermath saw the continuation of King's legacy through the establishment of Martin Luther King Jr. Day as a federal holiday in 1986.
 Coretta Scott King (1927-2006), his widow, played a crucial role in championing his cause.
 She founded the Martin Luther King Jr. Center for Nonviolent Social Change, dedicated to preserving his memory and advancing social justice.